ericmann/dovedi/readme.txt

 = Does this work with iPhone? =

 Probably.
-But it hasn't been tested?
+But it hasn't been tested...

 == Screenshots ==